-147. In Section 19.12.1, Pre-consultation, by:

-a. adding a second paragraph as follows: "Applicants should engage Indigenous communities early in the planning process on applications which may affect their interests in accordance with the Planning Act."

-148. In Section 19.12.2, Complete Application, by:

-- a. deleting the word "Strategy" and replacing it with the word "Plan" in clause I;

-- b. deleting the phrase "Stage 1 and Stage 2" from clause m;

-- c. deleting the word "Site" from clause m;

-- d. adding clause v as follows:

-- "v.
-Risk Management plan for drinking water source water protection";

-- e.
-Adding clause w as follows:

-- "w.
-A section 59 notice under the Clean Water Act";

-- f.
-Adding clause x as follows:

-- "x.
-Tier three water budget model analysis";
+- 148. In Section 19.12.1, Pre-consultation, by: - a. adding a second paragraph as follows: "Applicants should engage Indigenous communities early in the planning process on applications which may affect their interests in accordance with the Planning Act.". - 149.
+In Section 19.12.2, Complete Application, by: - a. deleting the word "Strategy" and replacing it with the word "Plan" in clause l; - b. deleting the phrase "Stage 1 and Stage 2" from clause m; - c. deleting the word "Site" from clause m; - d. adding clause v as follows: - "v.
+Risk Management plan for drinking water source water protection"; - e.
+Adding clause w as follows: - "w.
+A section 59 notice under the Clean Water Act"; - f.
+Adding clause x as follows: - "x.
+Tier three water budget model analysis"; - g.

-- g.
 Adding clause y as follows:

+h.

 - "y.
-Sun/Shade Studies; and,"; and

-- h.
-Adding clause z as follows:

-- "z.
-Wind Studies."

-149. Part VIII: Site and Area Specific Policies and Schedules, is amended by:
+Sun/Shade Studies; and,"; and - Adding clause z as follows: - "z.
+Wind Studies." - 150.
+Part VIII: Site and Area Specific Policies and Schedules, is amended by: - a.

-- a.
 Deleting reference to Schedule "3" Natural Heritage and replacing it with reference to Schedule "5" in the second paragraph of the preamble; - b.
 Deleting reference to Schedule "4" Hazards Lands and replacing it with reference to Schedule "6" in the second paragraph of the preamble; and - c.
-Deleting reference to Schedule "6" Transportation Network and replacing it with reference to Schedule "7" in the second paragraph of the preamble.

-150. In Section 20.1.4, Storm Drainage, by:
+Deleting reference to Schedule "6" Transportation Network and replacing it with reference to Schedule "7" in the second paragraph of the preamble. - 151.
+In Section 20.1.4, Storm Drainage, by: - a.

-- a.
 Deleting the phrase "Ministry of Natural Resources" and replacing it with the phrase "Ministry of Natural Resources and Forestry"; and - b.
-Deleting the phrase "Ministry of the Environment" and replacing it with the phrase "Ministry of the Environment and Climate Change". - 151.
-In Section 20.2.1, Special Waterfront Development District, by deleting the phrase "Special Policy Areas" and replacing it with the phrase "Site and Area Specific Policies".

-152. In Section 20.3.1, Urban Expansion Reserve, by:
+Deleting the phrase "Ministry of the Environment" and replacing it with the phrase "Ministry of the Environment and Climate Change". - 152.
+In Section 20.2.1, Special Waterfront Development District, by deleting the phrase "Special Policy Areas" and replacing it with the phrase "Site and Area Specific Policies". - 153.
+In Section 20.3.1, Urban Expansion Reserve, by: - a.

-- a.
 Deleting the phrase "Special Policy Areas" and replacing it with the phrase "Site and Area Specific Policies"; and - b.
-Deleting reference to Schedule "6" Transportation Network and replacing it with reference to Schedule "7".
+Deleting reference to Schedule "6" Transportation Network and replacing it with reference to Schedule "7". - 154.
+In Section20.4.6, New Roads, by: - a.
+Deleting reference to schedule "6" Transportation Network in the first sentence and replacing it with reference to schedule "7"; and - b.
+Deleting reference to schedule "6' Transportation Network in clause d and replacing it with reference to schedule "7".